Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Observations

 where $x=\pi B \theta \lambda^{-1}$, with $B$ the projected baseline, $\theta$ the angular diameter, $\Gamma(z)$ is the gamma function, and $J_n(x)$ is the $n$th-order Bessel function of the first kind.
 The quantity $B\lambda^{-1}$ is the spatial frequency.

-As for our previous studies, we determined the limb darkening coefficients from the STAGGER grid of ab-initio 3D hydrodynamic stellar model atmosphere simulations \citep{magic13}.
-We determined the coefficients for each model in the grid by fitting Equation~\ref{eqn:LD-4Term} to the $\mu$-dependent synthetic fluxes calculated by \citet{magic15} in each of the 38 wavelength channels of PAVO.
+As for our previous studies, we determined the limb-darkening coefficients from the STAGGER grid of ab initio 3D hydrodynamic stellar model atmosphere simulations \citep{magic13}.
+We determined the coefficients for each model in the grid by fitting Eq.~\ref{eqn:LD-4Term} to the $\mu$-dependent synthetic fluxes calculated by \citet{magic15} in each of the 38 wavelength channels of PAVO.
 We interpolated within this grid to determine the coefficients for each star.
-These limb-darkening coefficients are given in Tables 10--16, available at the CDS.
-In the appendix we include one table for one of the stars as an example.
+These limb-darkening coefficients are given in Tables A.1. through A.7., available at the CDS.
+In the appendix, we include one table for one of the stars as an example.
 For ease of comparison with previous studies, we also provide angular diameter values determined using a linear limb-darkened law, with coefficients determined from the grid of \citet{claret11} in Table~\ref{table:linear}.